wagner89/CSSTalk/talkAtCraftingMarch23.md

 #### 1. Specificity

-Avoid `!important` if possible, as it blocks others besides helping you (never use it in libraries).
+Avoid `!important` if possible, as it blocks others as a side effect helping you (never use it in libraries).

-More specific selectors win out:
+When applying stlyes, more specific selectors win out:

 `types/pseudos` (div, ::after) < `class, attribute, pseudo-class` (.popup, [type='button'], :hover) < `ids` (#thisDiv)